cityofaustin/Residential-Permitting/_projects/deck.md

 When your application is approved, you or your hired professional will receive an email notification stating that your permit and approved plans are ready to be picked up at the Service Center at One Texas Center.
 Your permit must be posted somewhere visible on your work site, and then you may begin your project!

 Remember, permitting doesn’t stop when you get started.
-Your work must be inspected throughout your process and when you’re finished in order to close any permits.
+Your work must be inspected throughout your process.
+Your permit will be closed after the final inspection.&nbsp;

 ## Inspect
 {: .step}

-Inspections are required throughout your permitted project and when you’re finished to make sure all of your work is safe and sustainable.
+Inspections are required throughout your permitted project and when you're finished with the project.
+This is to make sure all of your work is safe, and that your deck will last a long time.

 ### What inspections will I need?